How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 • Online → Qureco; phone recording → Notta; long-form IC recorder → Rimo Voice

-Open the cheat sheet above next time an interview gets scheduled, pick one tool, and you'll have a clean Notion transcript before the end of the day instead of an mp4 still sitting on your desktop.
+Open the cheat sheet above next time an interview gets scheduled, pick one tool, and you'll have a clean Notion transcript before the end of the day — instead of yet another MP4 aging quietly on your desktop.

 About the Author